IntuitionLabs

 The dominance of the Big Three PBMs affects various stakeholders in the healthcare system:

-Pharmacists: Perhaps the most vocal critics are community and independent pharmacies.
+• Pharmacists: Perhaps the most vocal critics are community and independent pharmacies.
 The Big Three PBMs collectively set reimbursement rates for thousands of pharmacies.
 Reports indicate that many independents are losing money because PBM-negotiated reimbursement rates (ingredient cost plus a small dispensing fee) often do not cover overhead.
-A new study found that retail pharmacies excluded from Medicare Part D networks (which PBMs manage) were much more likely to close ([43]).
-Data from 2023 events suggest dozens of chain stores (Walgreens ~1,200, CVS ~2,900 jobs) announced closures or cuts, partly citing lower reimbursement growth ([11]).
+A new study found that retail pharmacies excluded from Medicare Part D networks (which PBMs manage) were much more likely to close ([46]).
+Data from recent years shows a worsening trend: Walgreens announced ~1,200 location closures, CVS ~300, and Rite Aid entered bankruptcy ([11]).
+In late 2024 and early 2025, over 300 pharmacy closures were reported in just three months, with 237 of them being independent pharmacies.
+Since 2020, over 1,100 pharmacies have closed in Pennsylvania alone, deepening "pharmacy deserts" where residents face significant barriers to obtaining medications.
 Independent pharmacists routinely testify in state legislatures about unsustainable spreads and DIR fees leaving them unprofitable.
 In some states, laws banning PBM spread pricing (paid with federal Medicaid risk corridors) have been credited with slight improvements in community pharmacy finances.

 In sum, the PBM market dynamics -- driven by the Big Three -- have far-reaching effects on pricing, access, and competition.
 While PBMs can negotiate lower net costs for insurers, their practices often lack transparency.
 Stakeholders from all sides (pharmacies, patient groups, insurers, regulators) express concern that PBM market power may harm some consumers and market competition.